 Price received rental assistance from the Ark, a nonprofit administering funds from the CARES Act on behalf of the city of Athens, but the assistance ended earlier this year.
 Price’s landlord has refused to renew her lease after it expires June 30.
 The company cited both her inability to pay and her efforts to fix that by renting out a room on Airbnb.

 She fears having to live, once again, in a homeless shelter with her 14-year-old son.

 “It’s a very nauseating and uncomfortable situation to be in,” Price said.

-Taylor Johnston was a data fellow at the Center for Public Integrity.
+Kimberly Cataudella contributed to this report.
+She is a data fellow at the Center for Public Integrity.

 Help support this work

 Public Integrity doesn’t have paywalls and doesn’t accept advertising so that our investigative reporting can have the widest possible impact on addressing inequality in the U.S. Our work is possible thanks to support from people like you.